exoplatform/exo-documentation/docs/ManageTasks.rst

 New Tasks Application
 ========================

-.. note:: At the moment of writing this documentation, new tasks application represents only a preview of the tasks application.
+.. note:: At the moment of writing this documentation, tasks and new tasks applications cohabit and each of them could be used.
+However, the new tasks app still missing some
-          This preview app cohabits currently with the tasks application and could be used normally without any modification.
+          features which exist in the tasks app.

 With eXo Platform 6.1, Tasks application has been made a new skin for more confortable and user-friendly usage.
 Discover what's new in Tasks application through the following sections: